How To Clean A Durastill Water Distiller

-How do you extend the life of your water distiller up to 25 to 30 years?
+How do you extend the life of your Durastill Water Distiller up to 30 years?

 You must keep your distiller clean to maximize the life of your water distiller.

-- You should clean your water distiller and replace your filters every 6 months, 12 months max.
+- You should clean your water distiller and replace your filters every 6 months (12 months maximum).

 The Durastill owners manual actually recommends draining your boiling chamber after every 20 gallons of water you distill.
-For most people it would not be practical to drain the boiling chamber every week, so we recommend you drain it monthly.
+To maximize the life of your distiller we recommend you drain the boiling chamber once a week.
+But for most people it might not be practical to drain the boiling chamber every week, so we recommend you drain it at least once a month.

 Durastill Still Sweet is made especially for Durastill Water Distillers!
 Still Sweet makes flushing or draining your boiling chamber easier because the mineral deposits and scale remains soft (kind of like putty instead of like sand).
 The tagline is "Keeps Minerals In Solution to Minimize Scaling."
 It prevents minerals and scale from becoming hard like a rock and sticking to the inside of the boiling chamber including the walls, heating element, float and other components.
 This is NOT A CLEANER.
 Still Sweet is basically a food grade water softener made of salts that stays in your boiling chamber while it operates.